 Relative vertical accuracy refers to the internal consistency of the data set as a whole: the ability to place an object in the same location given multiple flight lines, GPS conditions, and aircraft attitudes.
 When the LiDAR system is well calibrated, the swath-to-swath vertical divergence is low (<0.10 meters).
 The relative vertical accuracy was computed by comparing the ground surface model of each individual flight line with its neighbors in overlapping regions.
-The average (mean) line to line relative vertical accuracy of NIR flightlines for the Platte River LiDAR project was 0.083 feet (0.025 meters), while the average relative accuracy of Green flightlines for the Platte River LiDAR survey resulted in a cumulative relative vertical accuracy of 0.104 feet (0.032 meters) (Table 12, Figure 17).
+The average (mean) line to line relative vertical accuracy for the Platte River LiDAR project was 0.059 feet (0.018 meters) (Table 12, Figure 15).